jm/universe/README.markdown

 ### Setup

 1. You'll need to create a Yahoo!
 Pipe to combine all your feeds into one RSS feed.
-You can see ours here: http://pipes.yahoo.com/pipes/pipe.info?_id=6b733facbd35af0391add092723f6565
+You can see ours "here":http://pipes.yahoo.com/pipes/pipe.info?_id=6b733facbd35af0391add092723f6565

 2. Once you have your Pipe rolling, then you need to come back to universe.rb and edit the SOURCE_MAP constant to match your data (mostly just the blog URL matcher unless you've added more feeds).